run-x/opta-docs/content/en/tutorials/debugging.md

 opta configure-kubectl
 ```

+> By defaut opta use the default kube config file `~/.kube/config`, if you want to use a different file set the `KUBECONFIG` environment variable.

 ### View pods

 > Kubernetes uses the word "pod" for containers[^1].
-So every service will have one or more pods (as specified in your Opta yml).
+So every service will have one or more pods (as specified in your Opta yml as `min_containers` and `max_containers`).

 You can see the pods for a given service by running: